-In November, the world's eyes will be on Glasgow as it hosts as it hosts COP26.
+In November, the world's eyes will be on Glasgow as it hosts COP26.

 With the Scottish Government's Programme for Government having a green economic focus at its heart, decision-makers in Glasgow have also been making long-standing changes to help support net zero ambitions.